And Now For Something Completely Different

 All social life is essentially practical.
 All mysteries which lead theory to mysticism find their rational solution in human practice and in the comprehension of this practice.
 (Marx’s emphasis)

-Do that whenever you are sitting on a bike or bus, at a restaurant or movie theater—even on your zafu or with your breath.
+Do that whenever you are sitting on a bike or bus, at a restaurant or movie theater—on a zafu or even with your breath.

 Buddhism and Abstraction